 3. Oily Fish as Remedy for Rickets

 There are very few foods that have natural vitamin D in them.
-Oily fish are one of them.
+Oily fish is one of them.
 It is more important to eat fish during winter months when daylight reduces to a considerable level.
 It is no less important in the summer months too when children remain inside and keep themselves busy with indoor games only.
 So, make tuna sandwiches, mackerel dip or add salmon to your fish pie but include fish in your diet to get more of vitamin D.

 What oily fish are good sources of vitamin D?